 On the different sized pinnacles, you can find everything from turtles and scorpionfish to cuttlefish and the elusive blue-ringed octopus!
 The maximum depth is 24m with an average depth of 14m.
 This dive site is suitable for all certification levels and a must for macro lovers!

 This beautiful dive site is located in the north part of Gili Meno.
 It’s an under water pinnacle with lots of colorful corals and LOTS of turtles!
 This dive site is appropriate for all level divers.
 The pinnacle is often covered in shoals of fish like Sergeant Majors and Fusiliers.

-Deep Turbo, is for the more experienced diver.
+Deep Turbo is for the more experienced diver.
 It´s a white sandy bottom between large sea mounds and coral canyons.
-It is located in the channel between Gili Trawangan and Gili Meno.
+It is located just outside of the channel between Gili Trawangan and Gili Meno.
 The maximum depth is 32m with an average depth of 25m.

 This site has amazing landscapes and an interesting collection of overhangs and outcrops covered in a variety of hard and soft corals including gigantic sea fans.
 Barracuda, tuna, triggerfish, snapper, and stingrays can all be expected to show up during the dive.
 Whitetip and blacktip reef sharks are also frequent visitors here.

 We start our descent by a gentle sandy slope infused with colorful coral bommies.
-By these the turtles like to have a rest from the current together with cuttlefish and Nemo, and if you take a look in the sand even some stingrays together with the shy garden eels.
+The turtles like to have a rest from the current by these, together with cuttlefish and Nemo, and if you take a look in the sand you might see some stingrays together with the shy garden eels.

 As the slope evens out at around 18 meters we come across a series of ridges, cover in purple soft corals and as we turn around the corner of the island the bottom will gradually get steeper and rockier until it has formed into the majestic wall the site is named after.